 As director of success, Erin spends her time building relationships with our clients; strategizing ways to bring brand strategy to life; and developing tools for our clients to ensure they’re set up to implement and sustain the work.
-She’ll often be your first point of contact and keeps projects on track and the trains on time.
+She’ll often be your first point of contact and keeps projects on track and trains on time.
 Erin has a BA in Communication Studies from The College of New Jersey and an MA in Health Communication from Emerson College.
-She grew up in New Jersey.
-She lives in Cambridge with her husband, Mike.
-She will drive miles to find a small brewery.
+She lives in Cambridge with her husband Mike and doggo Alvin.
 She is weirdly talented at horror make-up.